‘Teen Mom 2’ Star Leah Messer’s Kids Weigh In On Her Split From Boyfriend Jason Jordan, Say He ‘Hogged’ Her

 “As you know, mommy’s not with you guys’ dads, so I’m going to date around,” she explains.
 “I’m not going to be single forever, because one day you guys are going to grow up, and I don’t want to be that single cat lady while you guys are out at college doing your thing.”

-Following Messer’s revelation, her youngest daughter, five-year-old Adalynn, suggested she get married, again, to her father, Jeremy Calvert, who she split from in 2015.
+Following Messer’s revelation, her youngest daughter, 5-year-old Adalynn, suggested she get married, again, to her father, Jeremy Calvert, whom she split from in 2015.
 Unfortunately for Adalynn, Messer quickly shoots down the idea and reminds her daughter that she’s already tried that.

 During an interview with Us Weekly magazine in April, Messer confirmed the end of her relationship with Jordan and slammed their romance as “toxic.”
 She then suggested that Jordan may not have been dating her for the right reasons and said that being a reality star makes dating quite challenging.